Pullback formulas for arithmetic cycles on orthogonal Shimura varieties

 It is essential to our method that we find logarithmic expansions for $\mathfrak{g}^\circ(s)$ that are better behaved than those obtained by tracing through Hu's proof of Theorem \ref{thm:arithmetic specialization}.

+We emphasize that all the calculations in \S \ref{s:green} are carried out in the setting of an arbitrary complex manifold $X$, and don't involve orthogonal Shimura varieties (or any Shimura varieties) at all.

 Finally, in \S \ref{s:ortho} we define the precise arithmetic cycle classes $\widehat{C}(T,v,\varphi)$ appearing in Theorem \ref{BigThmA}, and apply the general constructions of the preceding sections to the case of orthogonal Shimura varieties.
-The strategy for proving Theorem \ref{BigThmA} is then to use the explicit calculation of specializations of cycles and Green currents to show that the arithmetic cycles appearing in the equality of that theorem become equal after pullback via the bundle map $N_{M_0/M} \to M_0$.
+The strategy for proving Theorem \ref{BigThmA} is to use the explicit calculation of specializations of cycles and Green currents to show that the arithmetic cycles appearing in the equality of that theorem become equal after pullback via the bundle map $N_{M_0/M} \to M_0$.
 By Proposition \ref{prop:injective normal}, they must have been equal before the pullback as well.

-The technical calculations in \S \ref{s:green} are carried out in the setting of an arbitrary complex manifold $X$, and don't involve orthogonal Shimura varieties (or any Shimura varieties) at all.
-Because of this, there is no difficulty in extending Theorem \ref{BigThmA} to include, for example, Shimura varieties of type $\mathrm{U}(n,1)$.
-We leave the formulation of the theorem in this setting as an exercise for the reader.